Contact: Joanna Wilson, DNREC Public Affairs, 302-739-9902

 · The daily possession limit is six trout.

-· Both ponds are closed to all fishing for 14 days prior to the season opening, with this restriction now in effect.
+· Both ponds are closed to all fishing for 14 days prior to the season opening, with this restriction in effect beginning this Saturday, Feb.
+15.

 Each pond will initially be stocked with about 300 pounds of rainbow trout, average size 11 to 13 inches.
-Some “trophy-sized” rainbows – weighing 2 pounds or more and measuring well over 14 inches – also will be included.
-Plans call for stocking to be repeated Thursday, March 14, with the same amount of fish in each pond.
+Some “trophy-sized” rainbows – weighing 2 pounds or more and measuring well over 14 inches – also will be stocked.
+Plans call for stocking to be repeated Thursday, March 13, with the same amount of fish in each pond.

-Newton Pond, a restored borrow pit, will be stocked for its fifth year.
+Newton Pond, a restored borrow pit, will be stocked for its sixth year.
 The 10-acre site was renovated using Federal Aid in Sport Fish Restoration funds and features a boat ramp for car top boats and canoes with no gasoline motors allowed, plus a fishing pier and plenty of shoreline access to allow anglers to spread out.
 Clark stressed “car-top boats only,” since the ramp at Newton Pond was not designed or constructed for heavy vehicles with boat trailers, and vehicular traffic is blocked from using the ramp.
-Boat anglers should exercise courtesy and caution while operating near non-boaters.
+Boat anglers are urged to exercise courtesy and caution while operating near others fishing from the shoreline.

 Tidbury Pond is owned and managed by Kent County Parks and Recreation, and anglers are asked to be respectful of the vegetation and fences erected to protect landscaped areas.
 Newton Pond is owned and managed as a state wildlife area by the Division of Fish and Wildlife.

-Upstate, trout season will open at 7:30 a.m. on Saturday, April 6 in six designated trout streams in northern New Castle County: White Clay Creek, Christina Creek, Pike Creek, Beaver Run, Wilson Run and Mill Creek, which will be stocked with thousands of rainbow and brown trout.
+Upstate, trout season will open at 7:30 a.m. on Saturday, April 5 in six designated trout streams in northern New Castle County: White Clay Creek, Christina Creek, Pike Creek, Beaver Run, Wilson Run and Mill Creek, which will be stocked with thousands of rainbow and brown trout.
 All of the streams will receive a heavy stocking just prior to the season opener on the first Saturday in April.
-Trout stocking will continue on a regular weekly basis through Thursday, May 2.
+Trout stocking in the spring will continue on a regular weekly basis through Friday, May 2.
 For more information about trout stocking, click Trout Stocking Schedule.

-For most anglers wishing to try their luck at trout fishing, a Delaware fishing license is required.
+A Delaware fishing license is required for most anglers wishing to try their luck at trout fishing.
 A resident annual fishing license, which covers fresh and tidal waters as well as crabbing and clamming, costs $8.50 for ages 16 through 64.
 Persons under the age of 16 and residents age 65 and older are not required to purchase fishing licenses in Delaware, although exempt persons may purchase fishing licenses and trout stamps if they so choose to help support fisheries management and trout stocking efforts.
 For non-resident anglers age 16 and older, a Delaware fishing license costs $20.

 Both resident and non-resident anglers age 16 and older are required to obtain a Delaware Fisherman Information Network (F.I.N.) number.
 The free number is included as part of a Delaware fishing license purchase.
 License-exempt anglers, including Delaware residents 65 and older, may visit www.delaware-fin.com or call 800-432-9228 toll-free to obtain their free F.I.N. number.